 - Coaching and Classes

-The City of Austin Economic Development Department's Small Business Program (SBP) provides business training, educational events, and coaching to empower entrepreneurs and small business owners.
-SBP's mission is to foster job creation and support the growth of new and existing businesses by providing capacity building information, tools, and resources.
+The City of Austin Economic Development Department's Small Business Division provides business training, educational events, and coaching to empower entrepreneurs and small business owners.
+The Small Business Division's mission is to foster job creation and support the growth of new and existing businesses by providing capacity-building information, tools, and resources.

-Get Back in Business is a resource site to aid and assist businesses in creating a plan for disaster recovery as well as finding help after economic and natural disasters.
+Small Business Preparedness is a resource site to aid and assist businesses in creating a plan for disaster recovery as well as finding help after economic and natural disasters.

 Austin Music Foundation